 STAKEHOLDER EXPECTATIONS.

-so that we can prioritise our action

-plan accordingly.
-We will report on
+We will regularly engage with stakeholders using multiple methods to ensure we understand their preferences, so that we can prioritise our action plan accordingly.
+We will report on our progress and achievements, and regularly review our targets.

 MANAGEMENT FRAMEWORK.